V-Cent/TTE/docs/tech/todps2.md

 #### Infinite Gald and EX points

 :::tagging{data-tags="{'media' : 'media/todps2/gald.mp4', 'forcedvideo' : true}"}
 Go into a shop and buy something (x1).
 After that, add one of one item (dpad-right) then click buy on another item (circle).
-Cancel (X) then you will see an underflow, after this, you can do R-STICK left to "buy" the minimum possible, thus, gaining infinite gald and ex points.
+Cancel (X) then you will see an underflow, after this, you can do R-STICK left to "buy" the minimum possible, thus, gaining infinite gald or ex points.
 Using this when selling will cause you to lose all your money (and the items) instead.
 More information [here](https://www.youtube.com/watch?v=sAJMLSBYs1A).
 :::

 :::tagging{data-tags="{'todo' : true}"}